genilssom/Walecka-Model/README.md

 # Walecka-Model
-Solve a question in the book "Dense Matter in Compact Stars by Andreas Schmitt".
+A solved question from the book "Dense Matter in Compact Stars by Andreas Schmitt".